alexyuly/chil/README.md

 #### `variables`

-`sink.yml` has a new section named `variables`.
+`sink.yml` has a section named `variables`.
 Variables are a dictionary of types, whose keys can be referenced anywhere in the source file.
 This dictionary has just one key named `action`.

 In this case, `Hello World.yml` imports `sink.yml` when it declares `type: sink`.
-(Note, the import happens implicitly: Since there is no `sink.yml` in your local directory, the reference to `sink` resolves to the GLU standard library.)
+(Note, the import happens implicitly: Since there is no `sink.yml` in your local directory, the reference to `sink` resolves a file within the GLU standard library.)

 The values of variables are passed to the component when its type is referenced in another source file which imports it.
 However, in this case no variables are passed to `sink`, so `action` gets the value declared by `sink.yml`, which is empty.
 (Note that `action:` is a YAML key with an empty value.)
 An empty value for a type indicates that any type is allowed.